Kirill-Bugaev/selchangechecker/README.md

 # selchangechecker
-Keep track CLIPBOARD/PRIMARY/SECONDARY selections and run `callback` if it occurs.
+Keep track CLIPBOARD/PRIMARY/SECONDARY selections changes and run `callback` if it occurs.

 All code have been imported from [autocutsel][] except the one line